pixelass/react-stickyroll/README.md

 1. [Stickyroll](https://stickyroll.netlify.com/)

+## Browser matrix

+Stickyroll uses modern browser features and is therefore limited to these browsers.
+(Other browsers might work but are not being tested)

+-   **Chrome**: last 2 versions
+-   **Firefox**: last 2 versions
+-   **Safari**: last 2 versions
+-   **iOS**: last 2 versions
+-   **Opera**: last 2 versions
+-   **Edge**: last 2 versions

+Stickyroll is tested in various environments.
+With the help of [Browserstack](https://www.browserstack.com) and [Karma](https://github.com/karma-runner/karma) tests are run on actual machines.

+### Browserstack remote tests:

+Thanks to the Browserstack [open source offer]((https://www.browserstack.com/open-source)) we are able to test multiple browsers and platforms to ensure the best stability.

+-   windows 10
+    -   chrome 68.0
+    -   firefox 61.0
+    -   edge 17
+-   os x High Sierra
+    -   chrome 68.0
+    -   firefox 61.0
+    -   safari 11.1

 ## Render prop vs children

 Stickyroll accepts the same function as a render property or child function.

-`props.children` gives access to context based plugins and decorators `props.render` is the lightweight version without context.
+-   `props.children` gives access to context based plugins and decorators
+-   `props.render` is the lightweight version without context.

 ## Event listeners

 Stickyroll has 3 very basic listeners.
+They all allow to be synchronous or asynchronous

--   `onStart(): void`: fired when the start has been reached (undocked)
+-   `onStart(): void | Promise<void>`: fired when the start has been reached (undocked)
--   `onEnd(): void`: fired when the end has been reached (undocked)
+-   `onEnd(): void | Promise<void>`: fired when the end has been reached (undocked)
--   `onPage(currentPage: number): void`: fired every time a page changes. `currentPage` has a 0 based index. (docked)
+-   `onPage(currentPage: number): void | Promise<void>`: fired every time a page changes. `currentPage` has a 0 based index. (docked)

 More complex listeners can be implemented as Plugins using `@stickyroll/decorators` or `@stickyroll/context` (`{Listener}` is also available from `@stickyroll/stickyroll`)